Lachlan Macquarie: Return to Scotland, death and legacy

 Macquarie returned to Scotland, and died in London in 1824 while busy defending himself against Bigge's charges.
 However, his reputation continued to grow after his death, especially among the emancipists and their descendants, who were the majority of the Australian population until the Australian gold rushes.
 Today he is regarded by many as the most enlightened and progressive of the early governors who sought to establish Australia as a country, rather than as a prison camp.

 The nationalist school of Australian historians have treated him as a proto-nationalist hero.
 Macquarie formally adopted the name Australia for the continent, the name earlier proposed by the first circumnavigator of Australia, Matthew Flinders.
 The origin of the name "Australia" is closely associated with Macquarie who first used it in an official despatch in 1817.
 As well as the many geographical features named after him, many institutions in Australia such as Macquarie University in Sydney are also named in his honour.
-Macquarie was promoted to Colonel in 1810, Brigadier-General in 1811 and Major-General in 1813, while serving as governor.
+Macquarie was promoted to colonel in 1810, Brigadier-General in 1811 and major-general in 1813, while serving as governor.

 Macquarie was buried on the Isle of Mull in a mausoleum near Salen with his wife, daughter and son.
 The grave is maintained by the National Trust of Australia and is inscribed "The Father of Australia".

 Memorials

 A statue of Macquarie commissioned by the NSW Government and created by Terrance Plowright in 2012, stands at the north entrance to Hyde Park in the centre of Sydney.
 A nearby inscription reads: "He was a perfect gentleman, a Christian and supreme legislator of the human heart."
 The appropriateness of the statue and the inscription have been questioned in view of his punitive expeditions against Indigenous people.
+On Anzac Day in April 2023, protesters vandalised the statue with graffiti alleging Macquarie had been involved in genocide; the protest drew criticism from some in the local community.

-Placenames
+Naming and recognition

-Many places in Australia have been named in Macquarie's honour (some of these were named by Macquarie himself).
+Many places, buildings and institutions in Australia have been named in Macquarie's honour (some of these were named by Macquarie himself).
 They include: